 And then, I went to school with a carpool, every day, about seven o’clock.
 I got up at four-thirty, and did Greek from five until seven, and spent a little time with God.
 I went straight through, got home, caught the carpool, got home about five or five-thirty, ate supper, played with my kids for about a half hour.
 Then, I went to work, from about six until eleven at night, and got up, and did it again.

-And I did that, year after year after year, and I did that three years.
+And I did that three years.
 And money was tight, and the only way I could do it, work wise, was do a straight commission job.
-And I did a straight commission job, and people wouldn’t pass their physicals, and I don’t know how many months it was like, God, I’ve got two hundred and forty dollar rent, and I’ve got eleven dollars in the bank.
+And people wouldn’t pass their physicals, and I don’t know how many months it was like, God, I’ve got two hundred and forty dollar rent, and I’ve got eleven dollars in the bank.
 What’s the deal?

 And I did that, and I did that.
 We would go to the grocery store – actually, it was a co-op that you’d put in ten bucks, and you’d get all these fruits and vegetables.
 And we’d go for two or three weeks, and not eat any meat, or any carbohydrates – just fruits and vegetables, of what we got at the farmer’s market.

 And I remember, one day, sitting in class, and I was tired, and discouraged, and depressed, and disillusioned, and I thought, this was not my idea.
 Of all the things that I ever wanted to be, it certainly was not a pastor or a minister.

 And so, I stepped out; I had this – I didn’t call it a “holy ambition,” but it was a holy ambition.
 I said I would do what You want me to do.
 And I’ll tell You what, this stinks!
 I’m tired.
 I’m broke.
 I’m discouraged.
 I’m getting four and five hours of sleep.